David J. Cartwright

 What are your ‘must have’ travel items?
 The wife and a credit card.

-What is the most unusual client behaviour that you can tell us about?
+What is the most unusual guest behaviour that you can tell us about?
 There really are just too many, but the Italian couple who, in the Okavango Delta, clubbed their hot water bottle to death with a walking stick takes some beating.
 They randomly assumed that the soft warm thing at the bottom of their bed was a snake!

 What meal could you eat everyday?
 A med/hot Butter Chicken with garlic naan and jeera rice.